Key takeaways for the quarter ended December 31, 2024

 Anchoring your portfolio with disciplined fixed income mutual funds and ETFs

-In response to what appears to be more resilient economic growth, moderating inflation, and a significant decrease in Treasury yields, we believe a disciplined approach to overall portfolio construction will remain critical.
-As a result, we look to construct portfolios that reflect balanced risks across excess return drivers and diverse macroeconomic outcomes.
-Broadly, fixed income can provide income, preserve capital, diversify from equity risk and pursue inflation protection — all of which can be vital for investor portfolios as the market remains uncertain.
+In response to a more resilient growth environment and a recent rise in Treasury yields, we believe there are multiple areas of opportunity within fixed income.
+Continuing U.S. economic resilience and expectations for ongoing monetary policy easing globally provide a solid backdrop, though we believe selectivity will remain key as spreads in some risk sectors remain below historical average levels.
+Therefore, we look to construct portfolios that reflect balanced risks across excess return drivers.
+Broadly, fixed income seeks to provide income, preserve capital, diversify from equity risk and pursue inflation protection — all of which can be vital for investor portfolios as the market remains uncertain.

 Funds like American Funds Strategic Bond Fund for a core plus allocation, The Bond Fund of America® and The Tax-Exempt Bond Fund of America® for a core allocation, and American Funds Multi-Sector Income Fund to pursue diversified income, are all building blocks that can help investors seek prudent portfolio construction and pursue these investment goals.

 CGCP — Capital Group Core Plus Income ETF can help anchor a portfolio while pursuing a consistent income.
-CGCP (market price) outpaced its primary index, the Bloomberg U.S. Aggregate Index, by 16 bps for the quarter.
+CGCP (net asset value, “NAV”) outpaced its primary index, the Bloomberg U.S. Aggregate Index, by 45 bps for the quarter.
 The ETF leverages multiple sources of active return potential, balancing preserving capital and pursuing income while also seeking total return.
 It invests across a diversified set of income sectors, including investment-grade and high-yield credit, securitized credit and emerging markets (EM) debt, aimed at generating a resilient income stream.

-CGMU — Capital Group Municipal Income ETF is a single solution core municipal bond allocation that incorporates high-yield municipal bonds in its pursuit of resilient income.
-CGMU (market price) outpaced its primary index, the 85%/15% Bloomberg 1–15 Year Blend (1–17 Year) Municipal Bond Index/Bloomberg 1–15 Year Blend (1–17 Year) High Yield Municipal Bond Index, by 34 bps for the quarter.
+CGMU — Capital Group Municipal Income ETF is a single-solution core municipal bond allocation that incorporates high-yield municipal bonds in its pursuit of resilient income.
+CGMU (NAV) trailed its primary index, the 85%/15% Bloomberg 1–15 Year Blend (1–17 Year) Municipal Bond Index/Bloomberg 1–15 Year Blend (1–17 Year) High Yield Municipal Bond Index, by 6 bps for the quarter.
 The fund’s investment objective is to provide a high level of current income exempt from regular federal income tax, consistent with the preservation of capital.

 CGMS — Capital Group U.S. Multi-Sector Income ETF is an option for investors seeking a higher income bond allocation.
-CGMS (market price) trailed its primary index, the Bloomberg U.S. Aggregate Index, by 32 bps for the quarter.
-This U.S.-focused ETF leverages Capital Group’s research capabilities across a range of income sectors, both investment-grade and non-investment-grade (BB/Ba and below), while managing credit risk and volatility.
+CGMS (NAV) led its primary index, the Bloomberg U.S. Aggregate Index, by 260 bps for the quarter.
+This U.S.-focused ETF leverages Capital Group’s research capabilities across a range of income sectors, both investment-grade and below-investment-grade, while managing credit risk and volatility.

 Market outlook